coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 The payload above shows a click event on the "Mike Casey" document from the "CoveoSearch" interface.
 As you can see, there is a lot more to it, and you can expand it if needed.
 I will be covering this subject in a bit.

 From the Coveo Cloud Usage Analytics perspective, the ```actionCause``` is categorized in one of the three Event Causes: Search, Click, and Custom.
 In the example above, ```documentOpen``` is a Click event.
 The rest of the metadata will be used to document the event.

 From a user perspective, the metadata can be extracted in the Coveo Cloud platform.
-It will be called "API Name" and can be combined with an Event Cause to create a [Dimension](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=352).
+The metadata will be called API Name and can be combined with an Event Cause to create a [Dimension](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=352).

-So in other words, a Dimension is metadata (extracted through an API Name) in the context of one or more Event causes.
+In other words, a Dimension is metadata (extracted through an API Name) in the context of one or more Event causes.
 This might be a bit confusing so far, but you can refer to this [table](https://onlinehelp.coveo.com/en/cloud/creating_and_managing_dimensions_on_custom_metadata.htm#Custom_Metadata_Reference) for more details.

 Let's say I want to identify my queries without results.
 I will be using dimensions, [metrics](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=107), and [filters](https://onlinehelp.coveo.com/en/cloud/adding_global_dimension_filters.htm).
-My dimension will be ```Query```, which is defined in the Dimensions menu as a Search event using a ```queryExpression``` Api name.
+My dimension will be ```Query```, which is defined in the Dimensions menu as a Search event using a ```queryExpression``` Api Name.
-The metrics will be ```Query Count``` and ```Visit Count```, which is the number of time the query was made and the number of unique visits related to this query.
+The metrics will be ```Query Count``` and ```Visit Count```, which is the number of times the query was executed and the number of unique visits related to this query.
 Finally, the filter ```Has Results is false``` is added on the card to show only queries without results.

 ![Basic Content Gap](/images/SiteSearchBestPractices/basiccontentgap.png)